Sujithsai08/Automate_AWS_Resource_Monitoring/README.md

 ### Prerequisites

+- AWS CLI installed and configured.
+Run `aws configure` to set up your credentials and region.
-- AWS CLI configured with appropriate IAM permissions.
+- AWS CLI configured with appropriate IAM permissions to access EC2, S3, Lambda, CloudWatch, and SNS services.
 - AWS SNS Topic ARN for sending notifications.
 - `bc` utility for floating-point arithmetic.